The All-Earth Ecobot Challenge

 The All-Earth Ecobot Challenge (or Ecobots) is a competition that occurs yearly for students throughout Texas in grades 5–8 that started in 2009.
-It encourages students to be creative, learn more about robots, learn about the environment and how to help protect it, and prepares them for future jobs.
+It encourages students to be creative, learn more about robots, learn about the Natural environment environment and how to help protect it, and prepares them for future jobs.
 The Ecobot Challenge uses various Lego pieces, Lego NXT sets, and PowerPoint.